psette/usc-csci104-spring2016-hw_psette/hw_5/README.md

-# CS 104 Student Repository
+# HW 5 - CS 104 Student Repository
 # DO NOT TYPE QMAKE -PROJECT (qmake will do)

 - **Name**: Pietro Sette